 Finally, the setups script needs to also recognize these files.

-#1 Updated by Marc Mengel almost 4 years ago
+#1 Updated by Marc Mengel about 4 years ago

-#2 Updated by Marc Mengel almost 4 years ago
+#2 Updated by Marc Mengel about 4 years ago

 Okay, so the revision stuff for cvs is wonky; added: